-Croatia: Gazprom is interested in INA oil company takeover from MOL23.
-December 2013. / SEE Energy News
+Croatia: Gazprom is interested in INA oil company takeover from MOL, SEE Energy News

 Russian gas giant and one of the largest oil and gas companies in the world, Gazprom is interested in takeover of the Croatian oil company INA.